A displeased woman with the Spotify logo emphasising UK independent artists facing Spotify boycott decision in 2026

 What I tell artists who think this way: You’re asking, “How do I move toward my values without shooting myself in the foot financially?”
 The answer usually involves a gradual transition and a transparent acknowledgement of the contradictions in your current position.
 Use your existing platforms to build the alternatives that let you eventually leave.

-So, maybe leaving Spotify isn’t considered the career suicide it once was.
+Leaving Spotify used to feel like career self‑harm.
+It still carries risk, but I’ve watched enough artists build solid lives outside the big streaming ecosystem to know it’s no longer automatic suicide.
 But, it does require actual strategy, not just righteous anger and a vague plan to “figure it out later.”
 This is a business, you are a business, and you need a solid plan of action.

 Ethical decision-making frameworks lead into new frameworks of surviving in music for musicians considering the Spotify boycott